Fusroda-h/ppl/README.md

 ![Fancy Figure](/path/to/image.jpg)

+Make a new folder `/Myfolder`.
+Make a docker container that fits your environment with a python version 3.9.
+Mount the docker volume with the `-v /Myfolder/:/workspace/`.

+Clone the git `git clone https://github.com/Fusroda-h/ppl`

 Download `eigen-3.4.0.tar.gz` library from https://eigen.tuxfamily.org/index.php?title=Main_Page to run poselib.
-Make a docker container that fits your environment with a python version 3.9.

 To properly build `poselib`, download the rest of the folders from the [PoseLib]{https://github.com/vlarsson/PoseLib}.
 We only uploaded the customized code from PoseLib implementing P6L solver.